 There are no secret ingredients here, no rocket science knowledge required – just a simple, straightforward soft-baked oatmeal cookie recipe with the crunch of macadamia nuts and the creaminess of white chocolate.
 Simple perfection!

 PS: Here is my white chocolate macadamia nut cookie recipe without oats.

 Soft-baked, ultra chewy, and simple oatmeal cookie recipe loaded with white chocolate and macadamia nuts.
 Only 30 minutes to chill, you’ll have oatmeal cookies in no time!

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 My Race Results

 The Sole of the City 10K yesterday morning went much better than I thought!
 I hadn’t been running much over the past few months, so I was worried my time would be completely embarrassing and my body would shut down by mile 5.
-Though I did have some slight cramping at mile 4, I completed the race in 49:34 minutes (official time) and came in 287th place overall out of 3,103.
+Though I did have some slight cramping at mile 4, I completed the race in 49:34 minutes and came in 287th place overall out of 3,103.
 My bud Erin placed 152nd.
 Woo!